 Habitat - Streambanks, bottomland forests, swamps, prairies, old fields, disturbed areas.

 Origin - Native to the U.S.

 Other info. - This is one of several fairly common ironweeds found in Missouri.
-It can be distinguished from the others by its many (>30) florets per head, hairy leaf undersides, and strongly appressed involucral bracts.
+It is found most abundantly in the eastern half of the state, less commonly in the western regions.
+Beyond Missouri its range is predominantly within a wide band stretching from eastern Texas through Michigan.
+It can be distinguished from other ironweeds by its many (>30) florets per head, hairy leaf undersides, and strongly appressed involucral bracts.
 The last character is important for the identification of any Missouri ironweed, with the appressed bracts in this case serving as a counterpoint to the recurved bracts found in V. baldwinii.
 Vernonia missurica can be somewhat difficult to distinguish from V. gigantea, as both of these have appressed bracts.